 - 4. Remove PVC tape from ends of pipe when ready to perform flaring. - 5.
-Clamp flare form on the end of the pipe.
-The end of the pipe must extend beyond the edge of the flare form in accordance with the pipe extension table on the next page.
+Clamp flare form on the end of pipe.
+The end of the pipe must extend beyond the edge of the flare form in accordance with the pipe extension table.